bhaamfe6/AdvancingMyLifeTraining020821/Notes/intro-to-java.md

 # Benefits

-- Platform Independe (write once, run anywhere)
+- Platform Independent (write once, run anywhere)
     - made possible through the JVM
         - We have different JVMs for different OSes:
         - Mac